Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Why Boston?"

 "One of my guildmates lived there.
 Amanda.
-It was her garage, and she let me crash on her couch until I could afford to rent my own place…"
+It was her garage, and she let me crash on her couch until I could afford to rent my own place..."

 "You’ve never mentioned her."
 Xiù pointed out.